 October 2017 - Our Optimul assay has been used up a mountain, Hua yna Potosi in Bolivia (6088m), to help test the effects of altitude upon biological function in the APEX 5 study.
 We're looking forward to hearing about the results.

-September 2017 - Many congratulations to Rebecca for passing her PhD.
+September 2017 - Well done to Rebecca for passing her PhD viva.
 Busy now back in clinical work and training.